tottaway/exploring-numerical-methods/README.md

 ### What's next:
 * Implementing a predictor-correct method for solving ordinary differential equations.
-* Look into of differential equations
+* Look into other differential equations